The trial that never was.

 March 29, 2008 at 4:48 pm

 18 months ago a school near me also jumped on the bandwagon and started a fish oil “trial”.
-Like Durham it was highly simplistic and a wasted opportunity to show children how a scientific experiment should be conducted (see http://badscience.net/forum/viewtopic.php?t=962&highlight= ).
+Like Durham it was highly simplistic and a wasted opportunity to show children how a scientific experiment should be conducted (see badscience.net/forum/viewtopic.php?t=962&highlight= ).

 Anyway, also like Durham it’s all gone very quiet since which suggests it didn’t produce any improvements either.
 Let’s hope those involved have learned some useful lessons and won’t be so easily misled in the future.